pbirnie/protobuf-highlight-jetbrains-plugin/README.md

 ### Features

 Java code using generated <a href="https://developers.google.com/protocol-buffers/">protobuf</a> classes is highlighted within JetBrains products.<br>
-        This makes it easier to see when a method or class you are using is actually a protobuf / gprc stub
+        This makes it easier to see when a method or class you are using is actually a protobuf / <a href="https://grpc.io/">protobuf</a> stub

 ![image](https://github.com/pbirnie/protobuf-highlight-jetbrains-plugin/raw/master/image/result.png)